 Special topics and issues for qualified students interested in acquiring a broader knowledge of our linguistic, literary, or artistic heritage.
+Prerequisite: HUMN 201 or HUMN 202.

 SPANISH

 SPAN 101 Spanish I

 Spanish I is an introductory course.
 It is designed to develop the basic skills of listening, speaking, reading, and writing in Spanish at an elementary level.
 Native speakers, bilingual speakers, and students with more than one year of high school Spanish are not eligible for this course.SUNY-GER: Foreign Language.